near/read-rpc/tx-indexer/README.md

 - `chain_id` (\*) `testnet` or `mainnet`
 - `start_options`:
     - `from-latest` fetches the final block height from the RPC and starts indexing from that block
-    - `from-interruption` will fetch the `last_processed_block_height` from Redis in order to start from that block (will fallback to `from-latest` if Redis doesn't have a record, for instance in case of fresh start with empty Redis storage)
+    - `from-interruption` will fetch the `last_processed_block_height` from scylla-db in order to start from that block (will fallback to `from-latest` if scylla-db doesn't have a record, for instance in case of fresh start with empty storage)
     - `from-block <N>` starts indexing from the block height `<N>`